craabreu/openmm-nonbonded-slicing/docs/overview.rst

 where :math:`E_{I,J}` is the sum over every pair formed by a particle in subset *I* and particle in subset *J*.

-With the :class:`~nonbondedslicing.SlicedPmeForce` class, the user can change *E* from a simple sum into a linear combination of energy slices, with coefficients being the values of :OpenMM:`Context` global parameters.
+With the :class:`~nonbondedslicing.SlicedNonbondedForce` class, the user can change *E* from a simple sum into a linear combination of energy slices, with coefficients being the values of :OpenMM:`Context` global parameters.
 Derivatives with respect to these parameters can be requested as a way of reporting individual energy slices or sums thereof.